pebble-dev/pebble-dev.github.io/_posts/2025-11-17-core-devices-keeps-stealing-our-work.md

 position -- if we did, we wouldn't be having this conversation! -- but you should definitely read it too.*

+*Edit (November 19th, 5pm Pacific): We added the words 'collected by, maintained by, hosted by, and served by' around '100%' below to more accurately reflect our original intent.*

 <!--more-->

 # How we got here